papis/papis/doc/source/default-settings.rst

 .. papis-config:: sort-reverse

-    A setting that augments :ref:`config-settings-sort-field` by allowing the documents to be sorted in reverse order.
+    A setting that augments :confval:`sort-field` by allowing the documents to be sorted in reverse order.
 Most commands support a ``--reverse`` flag that uses this setting as a default value.